Compounding and how it can grow your super

 Using the snowball analogy mentioned above, the earlier you can get the ball rolling the longer it will have to accumulate compound returns and grow.
 Adding to your super in your 20s could make a very big difference to your final super balance.

-There are plenty of ways, aside from employer contributions, you can add to your super balance today to help achieve the retirement lifestyle you want down the road.
-You can make a before-tax contribution to your super by sacrificing part of your pre-tax salary.
-This could reduce the amount of tax you pay if you pay more than 15% tax on your salary.
+Aside from employer contributions, there are plenty of ways you can add to your super balance today to help achieve the retirement lifestyle you want down the road.
+You can make a before-tax (or pre-tax) contribution to your super by sacrificing part of your salary.
+This is known as salary sacrificing and could reduce the amount of tax you pay if you pay more than 15% tax on your salary.

 You can also make after-tax contributions from your take-home pay.
 Plus, if you’re a low-income or middle-income earner, the government could also make a contribution (known as co-contribution) to your super, up to a maximum amount of $500.

-Before adding to your super, consider your financial circumstances, contribution caps that may apply, and tax issues.
-Consider getting financial advice before deciding what’s right for you.
+Before adding to your super, consider your financial circumstances, eligibility, contribution caps that may apply, tax issues and when your super can be accessed.
+We recommend you consider seeking financial advice.

 Explore AustralianSuper advice options